matthewwbolton/react_game_of_life_with_hooks/README.md

 ToDo

-    -   Currently the “live” and “dead” counts to not change in accordance with the specific generation being displayed as the user steps forward or backward through each generation.

     -   The user currently has to pause the game in order to adjust the speed at which each subsequent generation is calculated and rendered.

     -   I would like to add functionality that would allow the user to predict future generations by calculating the configuration of cells at a user specified point in time, based on the current generation of the board.